da4all/da4all.github.io/_cards/many-ways-to-write-a-statistic.md

 subdomain:
   - Making Claims with Data

-sample_resource: false
+sample_resource: true

 title: "The Many Ways to Write a Statistic"

 teaser: >
-  In this 30- to 45-minute in-class activity, students explore the big rhetorical differences that can result from small changes in phrasing when statistical claims are relayed in words.
-In small groups, students first brainstorm multiple ways to phrase the same statistic.
-Then they evaluate which of the phrases is most vs. least accurate; most accessible to non-experts vs. richest in scientific ethos; and most effective at minimizing vs. emphasizing the problem.
+  This 30-45 minute in-class activity invites students to explore big rhetorical differences that can result from small changes in phrasing when statistical claims are relayed in words.

 keywords:
   - "Statistics"